mmolari/affinity_maturation/README.md

 The results of our inference procedure, needed for the figures of the paper, is already present in the folder `inferece_results`.
 However one can reproduce these results by launching the python script `parallel_tempering.py`.
 This script will automatically create a new folder, named `reproduce_inference_results` in which the results will be saved.
 The new folder will contain the following files:

-- `search_setup.txt` : a text file containing details on the initial setup of the search procedure.
+- `search_setup.txt` : a text file containing details on the initial setup of the search procedure, including a list of the initial model parameters value.
 - `t_*_search_history.csv` : a pandas dictionary containing the results of the search up to time t.
 It is updated every 100 parallel tempering steps.
-- `par_i.pkl` : a pickle file containing a dictionary with the initial values of all model parameters in the search.
+- `par_i.pkl` : a pickle file containing a dictionary with the initial values of all model parameters in the search, produced as a safety check.
 - `dataset_list.pkl` : a pickle file containing the list of the datasets of which the likelihood is evaluated.
-These are all the datasets contained in `data`, and this file is produced only as a safety check.
+These are all the datasets contained in the `data` folder, and this file is produced only as a safety check.

 ## Reproducing the figures of the paper

 To produce the figures of the paper please run the corresponding `figure_*.ipynb` jupyter notebook.
-Some of the figures require intensive stochastic simulations.
+Some of the figures require running time-intensive stochastic simulations.
 In this case the user has the choice of skipping the notebook cell containing the simulations and load pre-generated results from the next cell.
-If

 For a quick preview of the figures and notebooks: